-Early immigrants from Eastern Europe who settled in the Pittston area came here with a love of God and church foremost in their lives.
-At first, they had to walk many miles to a church where their language was spoken and their deeply rooted religious heritage prevailed.
+Early immigrants from the Carpathian mountain area of Eastern Europe who settled in the Pittston area came here with a love of God and church foremost in their lives.
+At first, they had to walk many miles to a church where their Rusyn language was spoken and their deeply rooted religious heritage prevailed.

 Great faith and strenuous effort on the part of a group of men, yearning for a church of their own to serve the faithful in their Byzantine traditions, resulted in the formation of such a church in Pittston.